 - Take any other decision deemed by the CSAC to be fair and appropriate in the circumstances.

-How will I be informed of the decision of the CSAC?
+- How and when will I get the decision of the CSAC meeting?

-The Committee may invite you to receive the decision letter in person to provide you with the opportunity to discuss the implications of the CSAC decision and any other concerns or issues you may have.
-However, you should note that the Committee’s decision cannot be changed.
-You will normally be notified about this via email.
+The Committee may invite you to meet with a member of staff from the Appeals and Complaints Team to receive your decision letter in person to provide you with the opportunity to discuss the implications of the CSAC decision and any other concerns or issues you may have; however, the Appeals and Complaints Team have no power to change the CSAC decision.

-What if I am unhappy with the decision of the CSAC?
+- What if I am unhappy with the outcome of my CSAC appeal?